StarTux/MobArena/README.md

 - `flyingmob`, `flyingmobs` Where flying mobs spawn.
 Defaults to `mob`
 - `forbidden` Where players and mobs will be warped out of immediately
 - `bossescape` Where bosses are warped out of immediately

-## Config

-The `config.yml` has the list of all worlds which should be scanned for arenas.
-The worlds have to be loaded.